fatgoosee/Gentoo_GNU-Linux_installation-scripts/README.md

 minimal profile can be compared to a base + base-devel archlinux installation

-server and desktop both are based on minimal profile
+server, kiosk and desktop are based on minimal profile

 server adds pipewire, docker, nginx and posresql, the extra option installs nginx on docker instead of the system.

+kiosk adds pipewire, gnome-kiosk and flatpak

 desktop adds pipewire, gnome and flatpak, the extra option installs phosh alongside